Claeb1mb/Claeb1mb/README.md

 # Hello World! 👋👨‍💻

 Hi, I'm Caleb!
 I'm a software engineer lets collaborate :rocket:
-- I am passionate about treating 🌎earth and all living things with respect.
+- Treat 🌎earth and all living on it with respect.
-- In my free time I like to 🏃run, 📚read and 🧠learn new things.
+- 🏃run, 📚read and 🧠learn new things.
 - Let's chat:📫Caleb1mb24@gmail.com or <a href="https://www.linkedin.com/in/calebsmith01/">LinkedIn</a>

 Tech & Tools 🛠️